 It is assumed that all alterations, additions and/or extensions to the property have received all necessary Town Planning (Planning Permission) and Building Authority (Building Warrants and Completion Certificate) approvals and that documentation for such is available.
-Paying particular attention to the side and rear extension and the internal layout of the property.
+Paying particular attention the rear extension, the attic conversion, location of the WC and rear patio door.